E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ![NTP Failure](./images/07-ntp-failure.png)

-The device could no longer maintain normal communication with its configured time source.
+The device could no longer communicate normally with its configured time source.

-This demonstrated that NTP synchronization depends on reachability between the network device and the NTP server.
+This demonstrated that NTP synchronization depends on reachability to the NTP server.

 ---

 ## NTP Recovery

 Connectivity to the management server was restored.

-The NTP status was checked again after communication with the server resumed.

 ```cisco
 show ntp associations